caboodle-tech/node-simple-server/README.md

 :heavy_check_mark:&nbsp; You want more fine grained control over the whole live reloading process.

-:heavy_check_mark:&nbsp; You want to easily test your development site on multiple devices (Must be on the same LAN).
+:heavy_check_mark:&nbsp; You want to easily test your development site on multiple devices; must be on the same LAN.

 ## Installation